 Registration will allow you to compete in BE90Ou18, BE100Ou18 and/or ONu18 classes in your region, the results from which the Regional Youth Coordinators will use when selecting their teams for the BE Regional Youth Team Championships.

-Don't forget that minimum eligibility requirements for BE90, BE100 and Novice level apply to Under 18 classes as per the BE Rules and Members' Handbook
+Don't forget that minimum eligibility requirements for BE90, BE100 and Novice level apply to Under 18 classes as per the BE Members' Handbook.

 Which region am I in?